plachetzki/cnidarian_opsin/COMMANDLINE.md

 ./6_pull_seqs.sh
 ```

 B7.
 Now that blast hits have been filtered in taxa specific manner, all the sequences are concatenated into one fasta were termed "total_opsin.fas".
+Make sure to include a copy of the fasta files containing the baits and anchors in this directory so they are included into the total_opsin.fas as well.
 This represents the first total dataset.
 It is aligned, converted to phylip, and a ML tree is built using the PROTGAMMAGTR model in RAxML.
 NOTE this will most likely take upwards of 24 hours depending on the amount of data

 *Dependencies: MAFFT v7.305b (Katoh et al. 2013), custom seqConverter.pl script, and RAxML v8.2.10 (Stamatakis 2014)*
 ```sh
 ./7_total_ali_and_tree.sh
 ```

+## C. Concatenated Tree analyses and filtering

+C1.